IntelLabs/ParallelAccelerator.jl/README.md

-ParallelAccelerator is essentially a domain-specific compiler written in Julia that discovers and exploits the implicit parallelism in source programs that use parallel programming patterns such as *map, reduction, comprehension, and stencil*.
+ParallelAccelerator is essentially a domain-specific compiler written in Julia that discovers and exploits the implicit parallelism in source programs that use parallel programming patterns such as *map, reduce, comprehension, and stencil*.
 For example, Julia array operators such as `.+, .-, .*, ./` are translated by ParallelAccelerator internally into a *map* operation over all elements of input arrays.
 For the most part, these patterns are already